TheBreakfastClub/CIS467/Journals/Thomas-Journal.md

 * 3:00 PM - 4:00 PM
     * Refactored Pixal tester to use rgb values and drew up mario
 * 6:30 PM - 8:00PM
     * Design Group Meeting:
     * Started formal discussions on how the game will look.
     * Talked about items, enemies and hero.

+#### September 21, 2014
+* 9:00 PM - 10:30 PM
+    * Working on the Pixel Designer.

+#### September 22, 2014
+* 3:15 PM - 4:30 PM
+    * Writing up the game manifesto.